makrai/notes/virtanen1912-finnish-bert.md

 * probing tasks proposed by Conneau+ (2018)
 * Finnish data introduced for these tasks by Ravishankar+ (2019)
-  * [Ravishankar+] omit the TopConst task defined in the original paper.
+  * [Ravishankar+] omit the TopConst task defined in the original paper
-  * We also left out the Semantic odd-manout (SOMO) task, as we found the data to have errors making the task impossible to perform correctly.
-All of
+  * We also left out the Semantic odd-man-out (SOMO) task, as we found the data to have errors making the task impossible to perform correctly
-* freezing the BERT layers and training a dense layer on top of it to function
+* freezing the BERT layers and training a dense layer on top of it
   * The only information passed from BERT to the classifier is the [CLS] state
-* tasks can be roughly categorized into 3 different groups: surface, syntactic
+* tasks can be roughly categorized into 3 different groups: surface, synt, sem
-  * Surface tasks In the
+  * Surface tasks
     * sentence length (SentLen) task, sentences are classified into 6 classes
     * word content (WC) -- which of 1000 mid-frequency words occurs
   * Syntactic tasks The